manasakudumu/portfolio-mkudumu/docs/assignments/assignment6.md

 ### Feedback

 - **Register:** Vedhanandini found the registration straightforward but noted that an option for biometrics would be helpful for elderly users.
+Although she was very perplexed when she saw messages before she registered
 - **Emergency Alert:** She liked the placement of the emergency alert button but expected a confirmation message.
   - **Suggestions:** Add a vibration or confirmation for successful alert activation.
 - **Trusted Contacts:** She found adding and removing contacts smooth.
   - **Suggestions:** Consider adding a 'favorites' feature for main contacts.
-- **Messaging:** She found messaging user-friendly.
+- **Messaging:** She found messaging not very intuitive she found trouble searching and sending messages.
   - **Suggestions:** Add read receipts or message status indicators.
 - **Check-In:** She completed the check-in process easily.
   - **Suggestions:** Add reminders for routine check-ins at specific times.